Summer semester 2022: First EuroTeQ Collider at TUM

 - Which roadblocks does the current product development paradigm create for products to become more sustainable-by-design and effectively support a zero-waste target?

-- Which roadblocks are of technical nature (e.g. systems engineering methodology, product technology, IT tools, knowledge on materials, etc.) and which rather stem from people trying to preserve their current mindset, empowerment and behavior?
+- Which roadblocks are of a technical nature (e.g., systems engineering methodology, product technology, IT tools, knowledge on materials, etc.) and which rather stem from people trying to preserve their current mindset, empowerment, and behavior?

 - What are the consequences for the future set of skills and behavior of a Sustainability-minded development engineer?